ucsb-cs148/f21/_lab/lab05.md

 **Graded**: ({{page.num}}-T) (20 pts) You earn these team points if your team implemented and demonstrated successful execution of **at least one** component test **or** other integration **or** end-to-end test (e.g. BDD) in your project.

 **Graded** (({{page.num}}-T) (20 pts) Document your testing approach in a new github team/TESTING.md document.
-List there at a minimum: 1) how you implemented the unit test requirement from the previous lab (which testing library, which part(s) of the code, etc.), 2) your plans regarding unit tests going forward (it's ok to not go all in with unit tests, but document and reason your decision.), 3) how you satisfied the component/integration/end-to-end testing requirement from this lab (which testing library, which part(s) of the code, etc.), 4) your plans regarding higher-level testing going forward (it's again ok to not commit to an integrated testing solution, but document and reason your decision.
+List there at a minimum: 1) how you implemented the unit test requirement from the previous lab (which testing library, which part(s) of the code, etc.), 2) your plans regarding unit tests going forward (it's ok to not go all in with unit tests, but document and reason your decision.), 3) how you satisfied the component/integration/end-to-end testing requirement from this lab (which testing library, which part(s) of the code, etc.), 4) your plans regarding higher-level testing going forward (it's again ok to not commit to an integrated testing solution, but document and reason your decision).
 </div>